Away With The Steiners

 This region of Northland is a popular holiday destination for international and domestic visitors.
 It really is the perfect destination for swimming, boating, fishing, diving, kayaking, picnicking, hiking, exploring – you name it!

 There are all kinds of day trips and organised tours you can take to visit different islands in the bay.
 You can even take a boat trip to see the Hole in the Rock.
+But, our favourite island to explore in the Bay of Islands is Urupukapuka.

 A day trip to Urupukapuka island is one of the best things to do in Northland.
 You can take a ferry transfer from Paihia to Otehei Bay with Explore NZ and spend the day on the island.

 There are varying levels of walking tracks around the island suitable for the whole family.
-The bays themselves are marine reserves so even if you don’t get any further out on the water you will see an abundance of fish just off the jetty!
+The bays themselves are marine reserves so even if you don’t get any further out on the water you will see an abundance of fish just off the jetty.

 Urupukapuka Island is a great day trip from Paihia by boat or ferry.